-These comments are submitted on behalf of Beyond Pesticides.
+These comments to are submitted on behalf of Beyond Pesticides.
 Founded in 1981 as a national, grassroots, membership organization that represents community-based organizations and a range of people seeking to bridge the interests of consumers, farmers, and farmworkers, Beyond Pesticides advances improved protections from pesticides and alternative pest management strategies that eliminate a reliance on pesticides.
-Our membership and network span California, the other 49 states, and the world.
+Our membership and network span the 50 states and the world.

 Thank you for the opportunity to comment on the California Department of Pesticide Regulation's (DPR's) proposed regulation for the soil fumigant 1,3-dichloropropene (1,3-D).
+These comments also address the minor changes in the May 9 announcement.
+These changes do not address the serious issues raised herein.

 Elimination of the use of the pesticide 1,3 dichloropropene (1,3-D) is urgently needed because this cancer-causing soil fumigant is highly drift prone, with long-term air levels greatly exceeding the Proposition 65 Safe Harbor level at all DPR's air monitoring network sites and short-term spikes in air levels posing dangers to infants and the elderly.
 Other fumigants pose similar health hazards, as well as threats to California's environment and the planet.
 All should be eliminated.
-Organic farmers in California do not require the use of such dangerous fumigants, demonstrating that the use of such extremely toxic chemicals is unnecessary and unreasonable under the law.
+Organic farmers in California do not require the use of such dangerous fumigants, demonstrating that the use of such extremely toxic chemicals is unnecessary.

-DPR's proposal to remove existing limits on the use of 1,3-D, allowing Californians to breathe much more 1,3-D than state toxicologists at the California Office of Environmental Health Hazard Assessment-charged with establishing safe limits of exposure and enforcing Prop 65-say is safe, highlights the dangers to which farmworkers are routinely exposed.
-It is unacceptable that DPR, as well as the U.S. Environmental Protection Agency (EPA), allows farmworkers-whose labor was judged "essential" during the pandemic-to be routinely exposed to highly toxic pesticides, which could be replaced by certified organic practices, as large and growing agricultural sector in California, across the country, and worldwide.
+DPR's proposal to remove existing limits on the use of 1,3-D, allowing Californians to breathe much more 1,3-D than state toxicologists at the California Office of Environmental Health Hazard Assessment-charged with establishing safe limits of exposure and enforcing

+Prop 65-say is safe, highlights the dangers to which farmworkers are routinely exposed.
+It is outrageous that DPR and the U.S. Environmental Protection Agency (EPA) would allow farmworkers-whose labor was judged "essential" during the pandemic-to be routinely exposed to highly toxic pesticides, which could be replaced by organic practices.

 1,3-D is the third most heavily used pesticide in California with over 12 million pounds of use reported annually.
 It is used as a pre-plant soil fumigant mainly for berry crops along the central coast; almonds, sweet potatoes, tree fruit, grapes, and nursery crops in the San Joaquin valley; and carrots in Imperial County.
 1,3-D causes cancer.
 In addition, the National Institutes of Health's PubChem states, "Occupational exposure is likely to be through inhalation and via the skin.
 Irritation of the eyes and the upper respiratory mucosa appears promptly after exposure.
 Dermal exposure caused severe skin irritations.
 Inhalation may result in serious signs and symptoms of poisoning with lower exposures resulting in depression of the central nervous system and irritation of the respiratory system.
-Some poisoning incidents have occurred in which persons were hospitalized with signs and symptoms of irritation of the mucous membrane, chest discomfort, headache, nausea, vomiting, dizziness and, occasionally, loss of consciousness and decreased libido."1
+Some poisoning incidents have occurred in which persons were hospitalized with signs and symptoms of irritation of the mucous membrane, chest discomfort, headache, nausea, vomiting, dizziness and, occasionally, loss of consciousness and decreased libido."